ravi-aratchige/spacefarer/README.md

 <img src="./assets/banner.png">

-Ever wondered what role you would play if you were a cosmic voyager, adventuring through space with your resourceful crew member?
+Ever wondered what role you would play if you were a cosmic voyager, adventuring through space with your resourceful crew members?

 Spacefarer uses machine learning to determine what type of astronaut you would be, based on your responses to a series of questions about your personality.